 During this season, preventive anti-icing operations are carried out whenever necessary depending on weather conditions and/or weather forecasts.
 These preventive measures are normally carried out in the evening when there is less traffic.

 In case of snow, the Company is able to quickly deploy a fleet of gritters and snowploughs which immediately clean the carriageway.

-On the Sirmione - Sommacampagna, Soave - Montebello and Grisignano - Padova Est stretches of motorway, along both carriageways, the Company has implemented an automatic system called “Companion”, covering a total of 48km.
+On the Sirmione - Sommacampagna and Soave - Montebello stretches of motorway, along both carriageways, the Company has implemented an automatic system called “Companion”, covering a total of 30 km.
 This system uses “illuminated markers” to alert drivers of any upcoming hazards, which are activated by radar devices, fog detectors or by the operations centre.

 Through flashing lights, this system keeps drivers alert and automatically and dynamically adapts to the development of events that may create a hazard.